anselbrandt/next-express/web/README.md

-# Next.js with chakra-ui, GraphQL and Typescript
+# Next.js with Express GraphQL backend, written in Typescript

 This [Next.js](https://nextjs.org/) app uses the [chakra-ui](https://next.chakra-ui.com/) component library and [Apollo Client](https://www.apollographql.com/docs/react/) to connect to your GraphQL backend out of the box.